Kip Thorne: Black hole cosmology

-While he was studying for his PhD in Princeton University, his mentor John Wheeler gave him an assignment problem for him to think over: find out whether or not a cylindrical bundle of repulsive magnetic field lines will implode under its own attractive gravitational force.
+While studying for his PhD at Princeton University, his mentor John Wheeler assigned him a problem to think about: find out whether or not a cylindrical bundle of repulsive magnetic field lines will implode under its own attractive gravitational force.
 After several months wrestling with the problem, he proved that it was impossible for cylindrical magnetic field lines to implode.

-Why is it that a cylindrical bundle of magnetic field lines will not implode, while spherical stars will implode under their own gravitational force?
-Thorne tried to explore the theoretical ridge between the two phenomena.
-He found out eventually that the gravitational force can overcome all interior pressure only when an object has been compressed in all directions.
+Why won't a cylindrical bundle of magnetic field lines implode, while spherical stars will implode under their own gravitational force?
+Thorne tried to explore the theoretical ridge between these two phenomena.
+He eventually determined that the gravitational force can overcome all interior pressure only when an object has been compressed in all directions.
 To express this realization, Thorne proposed his hoop conjecture, which describes an imploding star turning into a black hole when the critical circumference of the designed hoop can be placed around it and set into rotation.
 That is, any object of mass M around which a hoop of circumference $$\begin{matrix} \frac{4 \pi GM}{c^2} \end{matrix}$$ can be spun must be a black hole.

-As a tool to be used in both enterprises, astrophysics and theoretical physics, Thorne and his students have developed an unusual approach, called the "membrane paradigm", to the theory of black holes and used it to clarify the "Blandford-Znajek" mechanism by which black holes may power some quasars and active galactic nuclei.
+As a tool to be used in both enterprises — astrophysics and theoretical physics — Thorne and his students have developed an unusual approach, called the "membrane paradigm", to the theory of black holes and used it to clarify the Blandford–Znajek mechanism by which black holes may power some quasars and active galactic nuclei.

 Thorne has investigated the quantum statistical mechanical origin of the entropy of a black hole.
 With his postdoc Wojciech Zurek, he showed that the entropy of a black hole is the logarithm of the number of ways that the hole could have been made.

 With Igor Novikov and Don Page, he developed the general relativistic theory of thin accretion disks around black holes, and using this theory he deduced that with a doubling of its mass by such accretion a black hole will be spun up to 0.998 of the maximum spin allowed by general relativity, but not any farther.
 This is probably the maximum black-hole spin allowed in nature.